swetharanga/SmartScope/README.md

 ## Features
 - High-resolution image capture using USB microscope
 - Preprocessing pipeline for image standardization and quality control
-- Deep learning model based on EfficientNetB0 for defect classification
+- Deep learning model for defect classification
 - Real-time defect detection and visualization
 - User-friendly interface for system interaction and result display